OpenDevEd/zotero-lib/README.md

 To use this cmd you need to provide your db name along with one or more options.
 The options which you can specify are detailed below.

 `--sync` make local db synced with online library
-`--lookup` allow you to lookup specific items in the local db `--keys` this must be used with `--lookup` to specify specfic keys you want to locate `--export-json=<file-name.json>` export localdb as json with given `file-name.json`
+`--lookup` allow you to lookup specific items in the local db
+`--keys` this must be used with `--lookup` to specify specfic keys you want to locate
+`--export-json=<file-name.json>` export localdb as json with given `file-name.json`
+`--demon=<valid-cron-pattern` this will make the sync process run in demon mode, where it will peridically sync by itself, see [https://crontab.guru](https://crontab.guru) to learn about crontab pattern

 These options are optional and can be combined as required.
 If all options are specified then they will be read/applied in above order.